remnawave/panel/docs/panel-security/caddy-with-minimal-setup.md

 ## Configuring .env variables

-Need to be set as domain for your Remnawave panel.
-Caddy will automatically create a certificate for this domain.
+You need to set a domain name for your Remnawave panel.
+Caddy will automatically issue a certificate for this domain.

 ```bash
 REMNAWAVE_PANEL_DOMAIN=panel.domain.com
 ```

 Admin credentials.
-Be sure to set strong password.
+Make sure to use a strong password.

 ```bash
 AUTHP_ADMIN_USER=admin